anyfiddle/sysbox-pods-preview/README.md

 **NOTE: This is a temporary repo to allow users to preview the upcoming "Sysbox pods" feature.
-Once the feature is released, this repo will cease to exist and the documentation and other artifacts will be moved to the Sysbox repo.**
+Once the feature is released, this repo will cease to exist and the documentation and other artifacts will be moved to the [Sysbox](https://github.com/nestybox/sysbox) repo.
+We would appreciate if you refer to Sysbox repo for any issue you that run into (or any github star that you may be willing to throw at us -- always welcome).**

 ***

 The Sysbox pods feature enables deployment of Kubernetes (K8s) pods using the [Sysbox](https://github.com/nestybox/sysbox) runtime.

+In essence, Sysbox pods value-proposition is twofold: extended functionality and enhanced security.

-With Sysbox, K8s can deploy strongly isolated (rootless) pods that can run not just microservices, but also workloads such as systemd, Docker, and even K8s, seamlessly.
+With Sysbox, K8s can deploy strongly isolated (rootless) pods that can run not just microservices, but also workloads such as systemd, Docker, Podman (WIP) and even K8s, seamlessly.

-You can use Sysbox for improving the security of your K8s pods and for deploying VM-like environments inside pods (quickly and efficiently, without actually using virtual machines).

-Prior to Sysbox, running such pods required using privileged pods and very complex pod setups and entrypoints.
+Prior to Sysbox, running such pods required using privileged (insecure) containers and very complex pod setups and entrypoints.
 This is insecure (privileged pods allow users inside the pod to easily compromise the K8s host) and puts a lot of complexity on the K8s cluster admin & users.

+You can now use Sysbox for improving the security of your K8s pods by replacing your existing privileged pods, and for deploying VM-like environments inside pods (quickly and efficiently, without actually using virtual machines).

 With Sysbox this insecurity and complexity go away: the pods are strongly isolated, and Sysbox absorbs all the complexity of setting up the pod correctly